Popular San Cristobal cruise ships Explore all cruise ships

 Formed by a trio of fused, long-extinct volcanoes, San Cristobal is the easternmost island in the Galapagos archipelago.
 The island played an important role in the history of the natural sciences, having been Charles Darwin’s debarkation point in 1835 and the site of many of the father of natural selection’s discoveries.
 San Cristobal Island continues to be a favored destination for naturalist tours and adventure cruises alike, given its rich biodiversity and fantastic conditions for diving and snorkeling.

-Top things to do & see at San Cristobal Island
+Top things to do & see in San Cristobal Island

-Despite its relatively small size, San Cristobal Island includes many of the attractions that make the Galapagos Islands such a fascinating and rewarding destination: from crystal blue waters and awe inspiring landscapes, to unique wildlife and historical significance, San Cristobal Island has it all.
+Despite its relatively small size, San Cristobal Island includes many attractions that make the Galapagos Islands such a fascinating and rewarding destination: from crystal blue waters and awe-inspiring landscapes to unique wildlife and historical significance, San Cristobal Island has it all.

 Puerto Baquerizo Moreno and Interpretation Center will serve as your introduction to San Cristobal Island and, in some cases, to the Galapagos Islands as a whole.
 Though not the largest town in the islands (that would be Puerto Ayora), Puerto Baquerizo Moreno is the administrative capital of Galapagos Province and a good place to buy the works of local artists or stock up on Galapagos coffee, a popular gift.

-The Interpretation Center features educational displays pertaining to the history and geology of the islands.
-For a wonderful view of the island, including the bay where Darwin first made land in the Galapagos, hike to the top of Frigatebird Hill, just beyond the Interpretation Center.
+The Interpretation Center features educational displays about the history and geology of the islands for a wonderful view of the island, including the bay where Darwin first made land in the Galapagos; hike to the top of Frigatebird Hill, just beyond the Interpretation Center.

 El Junco Lagoon is as popular with Frigatebirds as it is with human visitors.
 The birds come to the El Junco to wash the salt from their feathers in the lake’s fresh, sapphire blue waters, making it a key site for birdwatchers.
-Situated a 45 minute bus ride from Puerto Baquerizo Moreno, El Junco Lagoon is 2300 feet (700 metres) above sea level and offers spectacular views of the island.
+Situated a 45-minute bus ride from Puerto Baquerizo Moreno, El Junco Lagoon is 2300 feet (700 meters) above sea level and offers spectacular views of the island.

-Isla Lobos, or Sea Lion Island, is aptly named, and it will not take you long to figure out why: the island’s barking population can be heard well before you reach its shores.
-Isla Lobos is a popular spot for snorkeling and, if you’re lucky, you may very well be joined in the water by a playful sea lion or two.
+Isla Lobos, or Sea Lion Island, is aptly named, and it will not take long to figure out why: the island’s barking population can be heard well before you reach its shores.
+Isla Lobos is a popular spot for snorkeling, and if you’re lucky, you may very well be joined in the water by a playful sea lion or two.
 Isla Lobos also features as a nesting spot for blue-footed boobies.

 Best time to cruise San Cristobal

-There is no bad time to visit San Cristobal, though you will want to plan ahead as some activities are best enjoyed during specific times of year.
-The island is warmest from January to May, while, to see wildlife and especially marine life, visit the Galapagos in June to November, the best time for diving and snorkeling.
+There is no bad time to visit San Cristobal, though you will want to plan ahead as some activities are best enjoyed during specific times of the year.
+The island is warmest from January to May to see wildlife and especially marine life; visit the Galapagos from June to November, the best time for diving and snorkeling.

-Galapagos in March and April is Frigatebird mating season, when the males inflate their red throat pouches.
+Galapagos in March and April is the Frigatebird's mating season when the males inflate their red throat pouches.
 August is birthing season for sea lions, when the usually playful animals may become more standoffish.
-But all those new sea lion pups come of age in November, when they become old enough to frolic with tourists and their parents can relax.
+But all those new sea lion pups come of age in November when they become old enough to frolic with tourists and their parents can relax.